 Thank you for contacting me about animal cruelty sentencing.

-Because we must ensure that those who abuse animals are met with the full force of the law, I am glad that the Government remains committed to reintroducing a Bill to the House of Commons which will increase maximum sentences for animal cruelty from six months to five years’ imprisonment.
+There is no place in this country for animal cruelty, and we must ensure that those who abuse animals are met with the full force of the law.
+I am therefore pleased that the Government has reintroduced a Bill to the House of Commons which will increase maximum sentences for animal cruelty from six months to five years' imprisonment.

 These increased maximum sentences will act as a serious deterrent against cruelty and gross neglect in the future, and builds on recent positive action to protect animals, including plans to ban third party puppy and kitten sales and banning the use of wild animals in circuses.